 In the past, physical therapy jobs were limited to a few settings—and almost all of the available jobs were in clinical settings.
 Now, there are more PT jobs in different settings than ever, both clinical and non-clinical in nature!
+There are so many more types of physical therapists out there than you may realize.

 In this article, we’ll be giving a brief overview of each of the many types of physical therapy jobs that exist, so you can be better informed.
-There’s so much to explore for each type of physical therapist, so hopefully this will give you a great jumping off point to do more research on your preferred path!
+There’s so much to explore for each type of physical therapist, so hopefully this will give you a great jumping off point to do more research on your preferred physical therapy career path!

 Without further ado, let’s get started!